 In the Primary Phase, class teachers and teaching assistants build strong bonds with the students in their care.
 We work hard to get to know our families and we encourage parents to step into the classroom to talk to staff at the beginning and end of the school day to share successes and to air concerns.

-For those students in the early years who may need a little more support as they settle into new school routines, we offer extra provision in a small group for part of the day in our Rainbow Room, where children can get to know adults and build confidence before being part of the larger class group.
 Two learning mentors are available each day across the Primary Phase.
-They may touch base with children who have had a bad day, follow up playground difficulties to ensure all is resolved and the children are happy to play together, sit alongside a young person in class to help build confidence.
+They may touch base with children who have had a bad day, follow up on playground difficulties to ensure all is resolved and sit alongside a young person in class to help build their confidence.
 This role exists to ensure that all our students are happy in school and are therefore ready to learn.

-All of our Primary Classes and secondary tutor groups follow a Personal, Social, Health and Economic Education programme in daily tutor times, covering a wide variety of relevant issues and topics linked to their age group.
-These programmes are available on request for interested parents.
+All our primary classes and secondary tutor groups follow a Personal Development programme, this covers a wide variety of relevant issues and topics linked to their age group.

-We employ two Home School Liaison workers for the Academy and one Parent Support Advisor, who are always willing to visit you at home or to meet in school to support with any difficulties you may encounter whilst your child is with us on their learning journey through the Academy.
+We employ a Home School Liaison worker for the Academy and access the Academy Trust Family Therapy Worker, both are always willing to visit you at home or to meet you in school to support with your child and family through any difficulties you may encounter whilst your child is with us at the Academy.